 Note that you will need to register an Azure account to manage the Azure IoT Device service for your IIoT application.

 To create the Azure IoT Device connectivity, follow the steps below:

-- 1. Click to set connection.
+- 1. Click to set up the connection.

 - 2. Enter Connection String.

 - 3. Select a Connection Protocol.

 - 4. Select an Authentication Type.

-- 5. (Optional) Upload X.509 Certificate and Private Key.

-- 6. Click SUBMIT.